 Mike has also worked at the nonprofits Instituto del Progreso Latino and the U.S. Hispanic Leadership Institute.
 Mike was a Fellow with the Civic Leadership Academy, Leadership Greater Chicago, and was a W.K.
 Kellogg Foundation Community Leadership Network, National Fellow, focusing on addressing issues of racial equity and improving the lives of vulnerable children in the United States.
 He also served as Vice President of the National Council of La Raza, Affiliate Council (now Unidos US) and as a Gubernatorial appointee to the Illinois Juvenile Justice Commission.
 Mike has received various honors including the Elizabeth Butler Distinguished Alumni Award from the University of Chicago, SSA and the Community Impact Award from Neighborhood Housing Services.

 Mike completed a Master of Arts from the University of Chicago, School of Social Service Administration, where he was the recipient of the McCormick-Tribune Fellowship for leadership in Community Organizing, Planning and Development.
 He earned a BA in Marketing with a minor in Latin American Studies from DePaul University and has earned an Executive Leadership certification from the University of Notre Dame.

 Through this work, Mike has developed into an experienced leader who has gained the trust of local residents through his commitment to community and ability to get the job done.
-He hopes to gain your support to continue his life’s work as your next alderman of the 22nd ward.
+He is honored to continue his life’s work as your alderman of the 22nd ward.